Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 		- Perform pericardiocentesis if the patient is in cardiac arrest or peri-arrest
 		- Traumatic usually requires an emergency thoracotomy
 	- **Toxins/poisons/drugs**
+		- Specific antidotes such as naloxone, flumazenil, digoxin specific antibody fragments, phentolamine and glucagon are not proven to improve mortality when administered during cardiac arrest (except for cyanide poisoning)
+			- Adult patients with suspected severe cyanide poisoning should receive immediate parenteral hydoxocobalamin 5mg with repeat dosing up to 15mg
+			- In opiate induced respiratory arrest the dose of naloxone varies between small aliquots of 100 micrograms and a large 2mg dose aimed at achieving immediate and complete reversal
+			- Tricyclic toxicity, sodium bicarbonate bolus is the mainstay of therapy
 	- **Thrombosis (PE or ACS)**
 		- Perform vigorous external chest compressions to attempt to break up a massive PE when this is likely, and give a fluid load bolus of 20 mL/kg
 		- If high clinical suspicion of a massive PE (or ACS) causing cardiac arrest, a fibrinolytic agent can be given